magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/integrations/http.md

 {% include images-gallery.html imageCollection="downlink-message" %}

-An example of a sent message and a response from ThingsBoard in the terminal:
+An example of a sent message and a response from IoT Hub in the terminal:

 {% include images-gallery.html imageCollection="downlink-terminal" %}